Volkswagen Taos

-The Volkswagen Taos is a compact crossover SUV produced by the German automobile manufacturer Volkswagen.
-It was first released in October 2018 as the Volkswagen Tharu in China, while the Taos was released in October 2020 as a restyled version of the Tharu for the North America, South America, and Russia.
-The vehicle is positioned below the Tiguan, and in South America and China above the T-Cross.
+The Volkswagen Taos is a compact crossover SUV marketed by Volkswagen.
+It was first released in October 2018 as the Volkswagen Tharu in China, while the Taos was released in October 2020 as a restyled version of the Tharu for the North American, South American, and Russian markets.
+In the brand's lineup, the vehicle is positioned below the Tiguan, and in South America and China above the T-Cross.
+It is not marketed in core European market.

-The Taos is named after a small town in New Mexico to pay tribute to its former resident John Muir, who authored a repair book and manual dedicated to past Volkswagen models.
+The Taos is named after Taos, New Mexico.
 The Tharu name is derived after the eponymous Tharu people, an ethnic group indigenous to Nepal and Northern India.

 Overview

 The Taos/Tharu is based on the Volkswagen Group MQB A1, with its platform closely related and several sheet metals shared with the SEAT Ateca, Škoda Karoq and the Jetta VS5.
 Known as the 'Project Tarek' during development, the Taos/Tharu is considered the first Chinese-developed VW product that is sold outside China.
 Volkswagen's brand sales chief Jürgen Stackmann said the project "turned from a regional project into a global project."
 Global annual sales for the vehicle were projected at 400,000 units.